 - Thumb – De-Quervains

-There are a number of types of neck pain, depending on the source of pain.
-Here is a list of the common types and I will talk briefly about all of them.
-It depends on the pain source.
+There are a number of causes of neck pain, depending on the source of pain.
+Here is a list of the common types we see in the clinic.
+I will talk briefly about each one.

-Sometimes the sensitive structures in our neck joints get trapped and painful.
-Typical presentation is being unable to turn your neck in one direction.
+Sometimes the sensitive structures in our neck joints become trapped and painful.
+A typical presentation is being unable to turn your neck in one direction.
 This may be worse in one direction.
-It feels like something is getting caught and the pain can be sharp.
-Sometimes this scenario might improve on its own over a few days.
-If it doe not get better and you are losing sleep, you should get treatment.
-Other typical scenarios are waking up with it or at the end of a long stressful day at work on the computer.
+I cant feel like something is getting caught and the pain can be sharp.
+Sometimes this might improve on its own over a few days.
+If it does not get better and you are losing sleep, you should get treatment.
+Other typical scenarios are waking up with it, or at the end of a long stressful day at work on the computer.

 Treatment for this neck condition is fairly straight forward.
 Manual traction is the best initial approach to compress the joint.
 In the assessment we can determine which joints are involved and then be specific with the treatment.
-In the first few days, gentle tractions will decrease the pain and help you sleep.
-As the pain decreases, other manual techniques can help to open up the joint and get the joint moving again.
-Once the neck starts to move then mobility exercises will help you return to full movement again.
-It is better to get some treatment early-on as this condition can settle down with the right approach.
+In the first few days, gentle manual traction will decrease the pain and help you sleep.
+As the pain decreases, other manual techniques can help to open up the joint and restore movement.
+Once the pain starts to decrease, mobility exercises will help you return to full movement again.
+It is better to get some treatment early-on as this condition can settle down with early intervention.

 This condition is a more complicated version of the one above.
-There are nerve that come out of each joint of the neck.
-They combine into a complex web called the Brachial Plexus and then control sensation and motor control of the arms and hands.
+There are nerves that come out of each joint of the neck.
+They combine into a complex web called the Brachial Plexus.
+The nerves control sensation and movement of the arms and hands.
 Pain from an aggravated nerve can be felt in the neck, upper shoulder, upper back, and anywhere down the arm.
-It just depends on what joint and which nerve is either compressed or inflamed.
+It just depends on what joint and which nerve is compressed or inflamed.

 In the assessment we are able to determine which nerves are affected and which joints we need to treat.
 Each nerve has a pattern of pain, numbness and tingling.
 You don’t need to get an X-Ray right away.
 We can advise you if and when this might be necessary.
 If you respond to the treatment, getting an X-Ray or MRI is not essential.

-Whiplash is a term to describe a range of injuries caused by acceleration-deceleration injuries from car accident.
+Whiplash is a term that describes a range of injuries caused by acceleration-deceleration injuries from car accident.
 There are a number of injuries that can occur, depending on how severe the damage to the structures in the neck.
 Damage can occur to muscles, neck joints, discs, nerves and spinal cord, ligaments and blood vessels.
-Its important to be assessed thoroughly either by a doctor or your physiotherapist.
+It is important to be assessed thoroughly, either by a doctor or your physiotherapist.
 Depending on your symptoms, you may be sent for X-Ray.
-Both your doctor and physiotherapist should perform an exam to see if you should be referred to a specialist before doing any rehabilitation.
-There is a grading used to determine the severity.
+Both your doctor and physiotherapist should perform an exam to see if you should be referred to a specialist, before doing any rehabilitation.
+There is a grading used to determine the severity of a whiplash.
 Your MVA insurance company and physiotherapist will use this to decide which treatment plan you should receive.

-We do not bill directly to MVA insurance but we can treat you.
+We do not bill directly to MVA insurance, but we can treat you.
 We would still complete all the insurance forms and liaise with your adjustor.
 You would pay the fees directly to us, but you would be reimbursed by our insurance.
-My law, you have to use your private insurance benefits first and then your MVA insurance.
+By law, you have to use your private insurance benefits first and then the MVA insurance.
 Your adjustor will be able to explain the process.

 Depending on the type of whiplash, the most essential treatment is to get your neck moving again.
 It is not recommended to have neck adjustments at this time.
 Normal movement and gradual strengthening is the most effective treatment to reduce pain.
 Having some massage may help, but this should not be the main focus.
 The research supports active rehabilitation to prevent the neck pain from becoming chronic.